-Sheila Corman is a Registered Home Inspector (RHI), an ASHI Certified Inspector (ACI) and a gifted professional.
+Sheila Corman is a Registered Home Inspector (RHI) and a gifted professional.
 Sheila understands homes and home buyers.
 She brings a style that ensures that clients are well looked after and are comfortable with their inspection experience.

 Why did you decide to become a home inspector?